Safety and Health Reporter

 • Faulty inspection and/or improper maintenance.
 How trucks are maintained needs to be looked at.
 In a case in Texas a shaft broke off underneath the truck.
 It flew into an oncoming lane.
 The 20-pound metal shaft crashed through the window of a car.
 It killed the driver.
 The joint holding the shaft in place had melted.
 There was a lack of oil.
 This allowed the shaft to rip out of its placement.
 The lawsuit claimed that the U-joint had not been oiled for at least four to six months before the crash.
 However the U-joint manufacturer recommended oiling every 5,000 miles.
 In addition the Plaintiffs asserted that the president of the trucking company knew that the fleet manager lacked the necessary skills to deal with these issues.
 However he remained in that position.
 During the discovery it was learned that a mechanic at the truck company knew of other U-joints in the trucks that had failed because of lack of oiling.

 • If the trailer is refrigerated then the loading time is much more than if the trailer is a “dry van”.
 This waiting time is not productive time for the driver.
-The maximum time that a driver can be on duty in an eight day period is 70 hours.
+However the maximum time that a driver can be on duty in an eight day period is 70 hours.
 As a result if he is spending 40 of those hours loading and unloading, then that only leaves him 30 hours of time on the road.
 In other words there may be incentive on the driver’s part to misreport the amount of loading time.
 Therefore logs and “in” and “out” times at dock facilities are needed.

 Weather